-Quint de Loup II was exhibitied at the Tin Sheds Gallery, Faculty of Architecture, The University of Sydney ~ the show rounded up with a one day seminar on Sound, Art, Architecture and the Environment.
+Quint de Loup II was exhibited at the Tin Sheds Gallery, Faculty of Architecture, The University of Sydney.

 Fictionalising Fiction! ~ Nigel Helyer.